orbitalquark/textadept/doc/06_AdeptEditing.md

 Holding `Alt+Shift` (`⌥⇧` on Mac OSX | `M-S-` in ncurses) and pressing the arrow keys enables rectangular selections to be made.
 Start typing to type on each line.
-You can also hold the "Alt" modifier key ("Super" on Linux | `⌥` on Mac OSX | N/A in ncurses) while clicking and dragging the mouse to create rectangular selections.
+You can also hold the "Alt" modifier key ("Super" on Linux) while clicking and dragging the mouse to create rectangular selections.

 ![Rectangular Selection](images/rectangularselection.png)
 &nbsp;&nbsp;&nbsp;&nbsp;